Updated January 6, 2021

 b. an unplanned situation involving safety necessitates it

-As a club, we ask all paddlers who are using the LKR boat locker (referred to as “the locker”) to continue to:
+As a club, we ask all paddlers to:

-- stay 2 metres apart from anyone who is not in your own household, when you are on the land
+- maintain strict 2m distancing from anyone who is not in your own household, on land, in Workshop 5 and on water

-- whoever uses their key to unlock the locker is the ONE PERSON for that visit who is responsible to clean and sanitise everything which that group touches (boats, paddles, locks etc).
-All members using the locker must first sanitise their hands using the hand sanitiser provided (courtesy of Linlithgow Distillery), then sign in on the sheet hanging in the locker (log your name, date and time of paddling).
-In the locker you’ll find a supply of anti bacterial spray and a roll of paper towel to wipe down LKR boat decks, cockpits and paddle shafts.
-These materials are only to be used for club property that is stored in the locker, and should not be used for your own personal boats/equipment.
-Bin all used paper towels in the green lidded bin outside the locker.
-User the hand sanitiser hanging inside the locker again at the end of the process.
+- all members using club premises must first sanitise their hands using the hand sanitiser provided (courtesy of Linlithgow Distillery), then sign in in the diary (log your name, date and time of paddling).
+You’ll find a supply of anti bacterial spray and a roll of paper towel to wipe down LKR boat decks, cockpits and paddle shafts.
+These materials are only to be used for club property, and should not be used for your own personal boats/equipment.
+User the hand sanitiser again at the end of the process.
 If supplies of hand sanitiser, anti bacterial spray or paper towels run out, please tell a tell a Committee Member so that we can replenish.